Natural Animal Fibers The - Yarns and fibers - Fabrics

 Impacts of production

-Conventional wool production is also criticized for not respecting animal welfare, in particular the practice of mulesing.
+Conventional wool production can be, in certain cases, also criticized for not respecting animal welfare, in particular the practice of mulesing.
 Now banned in several countries, the aim of this practice is to prevent the development of parasites that damage the animal’s health and wool production.
 ‘Mulesing free’ labels guarantee that the wool does not come from herds that have undergone this operation.

 Read also: What are the fundamentals of animal welfare?